training4developers/angular2_dotnetcore_01232017/README.md

 ## Modifying Source code

 .NET Core C# code is located throughout the source code tree except for the **wwwrootsrc** folder.
 Any of the .NET Core C# code can be modified as appropriate.
 The **wwwrootsrc** folder contains the client-side HTML, CSS, and JS code.
 This code is ultimately transpiled and bundled with Webpack and deployed to the **wwwroot** which is created by the build process.
 The web server will serve the client-side assets from the **wwwroot** folder, not the **wwwrootsrc**.
 Never the less, all changes to the client-side code should be done within the **wwwrootsrc** folder.
 To launch Webpack in watch mode so file changes in **wwwrootsrc** are automatically processed out to the **wwwroot** folder, please run the command **npm run webpack**.
 This command will run Webpack, then wait for additional file changes.
 The terminal window will not be available while waiting, so you will have to open a new window to execute additional terminal commands such as running the application.

+It is recommended that Visual Studio Code be used for making modifications.
+Install the following extensions:

+- HookyQR.beautify - provides code beautification
+- ms-vscode.csharp - provides support for the C# language for .NET Core coding
+- dbaeumer.vscode-eslint - provides linting for JavaScript and JSON files
+- glen-84.sass-lint - provides linting for SCSS files
+- eg2.tslint - provides linting for TypeScript files

 ## Database Information